 Did you check my most recommended list of things to carry for trekking and hiking trips?

 Day 2 | Manali – Jobra – Chika

 And, so it begins!
 A real adventure – to call your own!
-Start off early in the morning from Manali, post your daily routine and a scrumptious breakfast (although, if you tend to get mountain/road sickness, it’s better to eat lighter- you’ll be covering a path that has lots of twists & turns).
+Start early in the morning from Manali, post your daily routine, and a delicious breakfast (although, if you tend to get mountain/road sickness, it is better to eat lighter- you’ll be covering a path that has lots of twists & turns).
 As I said before, Jobra is around 30 Km from Manali and takes an hour to reach there.

 If you have booked from any Travel Agency, then they’ll pick you up at Manali.
 As this is your first day, you’ll ease into the trekking life.
 Overall, on this day, you will be doing a 2-3-hour trek from Jobra.
 Once your trek for the day is complete, you’ll reach your first Campsite – Chika.
 As there are plenty of water sources throughout the trek, you don’t need to worry about your hydration needs.
 However, please carry a water bottle and keep the area as clean as possible, filling up your bottle when needed.

 Also, Chika is one of those places that you’re allowed to pitch your tent where you please.
 I would suggest planning and moving in a way that allows you to reach Chika by 4 PM.
 Of course, cooking food in the open vistas will be an amazing experience.
 Alternatively, you can carry a packed lunch from Manali.
 Correspondingly, you can book the entire trek with a guide/agency, and they will be able to provide you with campsites and food as well.

 Day 3 | Chika – Jwara – Balu Ka Gera